homanchou/xr/book/14-Hand-Controllers.md

-## Add Simple Hands To Avatar
+## Add Ability To Subscribe To Hand Controller Components

+Now that we're able to jump into immersive-vr we can see the world with 6 degrees of freedom in the headset.
+But we have some more work to do to allow others to see our head and hands.
+We'll need to add the ability to get the positions and rotations of each hand.
+We'll also need the ability to listen for what buttons, triggers or squeezes the user is executing on the hand controllers.
+In this section we'll dive into obtaining all this useful information, then emitting user movement that includes both hands, then finally reacting to that on the receiving side by drawing boxes for hands.

+### Convert Babylon Observers to RxJS Observers

-Now we'll subscribe to signals to turn on and off the sending of our XR camera and hand controller movement.
-Considering that the user is able to enter and exit immersive-vr session at will we should take care to register and de-register subscriptions accordingly so that we don't create more and more subscriptions accidentally when we repeatedly enter and exit XR.
+We'll begin by setting up more RxJS Observers which are useful for all kinds of signal processing.
+Babylon.js provides observers for whenever hand controllers are added.
+We can take advantage of those observers to run our code which will constantly listen for movement or button pushes etc.  Considering that the user is able to enter and exit immersive-vr session at will we should take care to register and de-register subscriptions accordingly so that we don't create more and more subscriptions accidentally when we repeatedly enter and exit XR.
 It's useful to use RxJS observers for this.
 Here is a function that converts a Babylon.js observable into an RxJS Observable.

 ```typescript